NIFTy-PPL/NIFTy/README.md

 a versatile library designed to enable the development of signal inference algorithms that operate regardless of the underlying spatial grid and its resolution.
-Its object-oriented framework is written in Python, although it accesses libraries written in Cython, C++, and C for efficiency.
+Its object-oriented framework is written in Python, although it accesses libraries written in C++ and C for efficiency.

 NIFTY offers a toolkit that abstracts discretized representations of